droidecahedron/nrf54l15_die_temp/README.md

 # nrf54l15_die_temp
 A simple program to read the [TEMP](https://docs.nordicsemi.com/bundle/ps_nrf54L15/page/temp.html) of the nRF54L15 SoC on an nRF54L15-DK to a console.

+# BLE branch
+> [!IMPORTANT]
+>The MSPL will reserve access to the TEMP peripheral if you are enabling Bluetooth in application.
+TEMP is used for clock calibration when the internal RC oscillator is selected as the clock source.
+> In this case, you will use the nrfxlib API for MPSL to get the die temp via [mpsl_temperature_get()](https://docs.nordicsemi.com/bundle/nrfxlib-apis-latest/page/group_mpsl_temp_ga0be40956c96a226af1083a476fe57148.html#ga0be40956c96a226af1083a476fe57148)

 From the manual page:
 > Operation
 > TEMP is started by triggering the START task.